Christmas Decor Trends 2026 — What's In This Year

 A 9-foot natural wood bead garland with beige-toned beads in a classic simple design.
 Pairs beautifully with jewel tone ornaments and warm metallic accents.
 The neutral tone works with virtually any color palette, and natural wood adds the tactile, organic texture that defines this trend.
 Layer two or three strands for a more substantial look on larger trees.

-Ceenna 72 Feet Boho Christmas Wood Bead Garland (6 Pack) ASIN: B0CC277FNZ | Price: ~$25–35 | View on Amazon
+Ceenna 72 Feet Boho Christmas Wood Bead Garland (6 Pack) ASIN: B0CC277FNZ | Price: $37.99 Check price

 For larger trees, open staircase railings, or mantel decoration, this value pack provides 72 total feet across six 12-foot strands in natural beige.
 The mixed bead sizes (two diameters) add visual interest that a uniform bead garland lacks.
 An excellent choice if you're committing to the natural material aesthetic across multiple areas of your home.